brandur/org/drafts/aws-static-complete.md

-Until now I would have recommended a CloudFlare/other host hybrid so that you could get free HTTPS support for a custom domain with automatic certificate renewal, but the advent of AWS Certificate Manager (ACM) has changed that.
-By composing a few basic Amazon services, we get a static that's almost totally operations-free and infinitely scalable.
-We'll also tack on a Travis/GitHub based CI process that will make deployment a completely invisible process and get you a great Git branch/GitHub pull request-based workflow.
+Until now I would have recommended a CloudFlare/other host hybrid so that you could get free HTTPS support for a custom domain with automatic certificate renewal, but the advent of AWS Certificate Manager (ACM) was the last missing piece in the all-Amazon stack.
+By composing a few of their services, we get a static site that's almost totally operations-free and nearly infinitely scalable.
+We'll also tack on a Travis/GitHub based CI process that will make deployment an invisible process and get you a great Git branch/GitHub pull request-based workflow.

 Keep in mind that although this article walks through setting up a static site step-by-step, you can [look at the full source code][singularity] of a sample project at any time to dig into how things work.

-## Building (#building)
+## Building the Site (#building)

 I'll leave getting a static site built as an exercise to the reader.
 There are _hundreds_ of static site frameworks out there and plenty of good choices.